Why sailboat rental in Croatia is so popular?

 First of all, there is the amazing clear water of the Adriatic Sea

-In addition to this you can find some of the most modern ports there.
-The yacht charter fleets are very well maintained, so you get a high standard of quality for very little money.
-You can choose from about 3500 bareboat charter yachts and use over 150 charter companies.
+In addition to this, you can find some of the most modern ports there.
+The yacht charter fleets are very well maintained.
+You can expect a high standard of service quality for very little money.
+You can choose from about 3,500 bareboat charter yachts from over 300 charter companies.
 Croatia is the largest charter cruising area in the whole world.
 There is always a safe harbour within reach and the climate is mild.
-The winds are moderate and therefore ideally suited for family sailing holidays.
-And if you charter a yacht in Croatia, you also get to enjoy the light and healthy local cuisine, the view of the lush green vegetation ashore, or some of the attractions like the huge waterfalls in the Krka National Park.
+The winds during vacation season are moderate and therefore ideally suited for family sailing holidays.
+In addition, if you charter a yacht in Croatia, you get to enjoy the light and healthy local cuisine, the view of the lush green vegetation ashore or some of the attractions like the waterfalls in the Krka National Park.

 Some of the most important figures for yacht charter in Croatia:

 - Location: North-eastern Mediterranean Sea, on the East Adriatic Coast

 - Length of coastline: 1,777 km

 - Largest islands: Cres, Krk, Brac, Hvar, Pag, Korcula, Dugi Otok, Mljet, Rab, Vis, Losinj

 - Country code: +385